callsys/GenPromp/README.md

 </div>

-This is the official implementaion of paper [***Generative Prompt Model for Weakly Supervised Object Localization***](https://arxiv.org/abs/2307.09756), which is accepted as ***ICCV 2023***.
+This is the official implementaion of paper [***Generative Prompt Model for Weakly Supervised Object Localization***](https://arxiv.org/abs/2307.09756), which is accepted in ***ICCV 2023***.
 This repository contains Pytorch training code, evaluation code, pre-trained models, and visualization method.

 <div align=center>